-I started 8th grade in an “Excellent” school district in Ohio.
+After 5.5 years of rural Indiana education, life moved me up in the world and I started 8th grade in an “Excellent” school district in Ohio.
 I learned being smarter than your teachers doesn’t guarantee you good grades.
 You also have to turn in your homework.
 I was usually too busy reading to bother with homework.
-I spent 3 years taking independent study ceramics courses.
-My art teacher was heartbroken when I went to college to study science.
+I spent 3 years taking independent study ceramics courses and my art teacher was heartbroken when I went to college to study science.

 I migrated home to Tulane University in New Orleans and somehow managed to scrape together enough credits for a Bachelor’s of Science in Biomedical Engineering.
 I didn’t have time to take a single art class.
 I was the President of my school, and I once got a 7 on a test.